 - 9.2.1.
-The final theory and practical examinations will be of three hoursduration each conducted separately by the University. - 9.2.2.
+The final theory and practical examinations will be of three hours duration each conducted separately by the University. - 9.2.2.
 Theory examinations will be conducted before practical examinations. - 9.2.3.
-The final theory and practical examinations will be evaluated by two examiners (one will be the course teacher and the other will be one among the senior faculty suggested by the head in consultation with the The Dean, Faculty of Agriculture) - 9.2.4.
+The final theory and practical examinations will be evaluated by two examiners (one will be the course teacher and the other will be one among the senior faculty suggested by the Head of the Department in consultation with the The Dean, Faculty of Agriculture) - 9.2.4.
 The question papers for the final theory examinations will be set by the person selected from the approved panel of question paper setters.